 False.
 This method of hair removal is more profitable than others if we analyze it in its entirety.
 The investment depends on the extension of the area to be treated, but it will surely be less than the total sum of the cost of all traditional hair removal, with the time savings that it entails.

 Keep in mind that Laser Hair Removal is not the same in all centers.
 In recent years there have been proliferating spaces that offer treatments performed by low-qualified personnel at a meager price.
-In expert hands, it is a safe method that removes hair and does not damage the skin.
+In the hands of expert dermatologists, it is a safe method that removes hair and does not damage the skin.